 Different aquascaping styles

 For now I had only two bags of substrate – black caribsea flora max.
-Around by the walls I put stones from the lake to make a barrier and between the stones and egde of aquarium I added cheap gravel for commercial filtration which you can buy for like $0.50 per lb.
+Around by the walls I put stones from the lake to make a barrier and between the stones and edge of aquarium I added cheap gravel for commercial filtration which you can buy for like $0.50 per lb.
 I put flora max in the middle and also I covered the edges with a thin layer.
-I also bought bogwood for like $9 to attach my anubias to it and 2 pieces of malaysian driftwood $9 each.
+I also bought bogwood for like $9 to attach my anubias to it and 2 pieces of Malaysian driftwood $9 each.
 Placing the stones and driftwood took me the most of the time.
-Under the stones I put styrofoam.
+Under the stones I put Styrofoam.
 I didn’t glue or tight stones, only I found the balance and supported it with the smaller stones on the bottom.

 Plants for my planted aquarium

 In the 20 gallons tank I had dwarf hairgrass which I took off and placed in a plastic breeder.
-I got this to keep baby fish on the beggining ($10 in PetSmart).
+I got this to keep baby fish on the beginning ($10 in PetSmart).
 I kept there also stargrass (heteranthera zesterifoila) because in my 20 gallon tank in which conditions were very good, this plant was dying.
 The reason could be its very delicate leaves and all fish were eating it or I read that clown loach is making holes in this plant and drinking juices.
-I thought that this plant just needs to be seperate and have more light.
+I thought that this plant just needs to be separate and have more light.
 It was a good move because later when it was the time to plant it in new aquarium I was surprised how much this plant developed its new stems.

 From one bigger plant with three steams now I had like 15 smaller plants.
 It didn’t even need a time for a transition from deep water on the bottom of the aquarium to shallow water at the top, as opposed to dwarf hairgrass which blades were getting dark and after a week started to grow and being green back again.
 It is like this because when plant is exposed to a much stronger light right away it didn’t have time to produce enough chlorophyll to defend itself.
 Plants closer to the light grows much faster.
 If I remember it good 10 inches lower water level causes that a aquatic plant will get 40% more light.
 When it will start touching water surface it also will start getting co2 directly from the air which is much better and easier to absorb for the plants.